computePods/asyncWatchDo/docs/README.md

 dynamically replaced (using the `str.format` function) to the value of the `webServer` watch-do task's `workDir`.

-- You can add your own keys in each of the tasks.
-These keys will also be available to the command `str.format` function invocation.
+- You can add your own keys in each of the tasks (for example the `port` key in the example above).
+These keys will also be available to the command or toolTips `str.format` function invocation.

 - Since we have not provided either of the `verbose` or `workDir` sections, they will automatically default to `False` and